Solving the E-waste Problem: Aims and means

 The initiative comprises five cooperating task forces, each addressing specific aspects of e-waste, while covering the entire life-cycle of electric and electronic equipment.
 In all its activities, the initiative places emphasis on working with policy-making bodies to allow results from its research to impact current practices.
 StEP is being coordinated by the science and research body of the UN System, the United Nations University (UNU).

 The long-term goal of StEP “is to develop – based on scientific analysis – a globally accepted standard for the refurbishment, recycling of e-waste.
 Herewith, StEP’s aim is to reduce dangers to humans and the environment, which result from inadequate and irresponsible treatment practices, and advance resource efficiency.”
 (Ruediger Kuehr, Executive Secretary of the StEP Initiative).
 To achieve this, StEP conceives and implements projects based on the results of multidisciplinary dialogues.
-The projects seek to develop sustainable solutions that reduce environmental risk and enhance development.
+These projects aim to create sustainable solutions that minimize environmental risks while promoting development.

 Organization of the initiative

-The supreme body of the StEP Initiative is its general assembly, which decides its general direction and development.
+The highest authority of the STEP Initiative is its general assembly, which determines its overall direction and progress.
 This general assembly is based on a memorandum of understanding, which is signed by all members and states the guiding principles of StEP.
 A Secretariat, hosted by the UNU in Bonn, is mandated with the accomplishment of the day-to-day managerial work of the initiative.
 A steering committee, composed of representatives from key stakeholders, monitors the progress of the initiative.

 The core work is accomplished by the five task forces (TF): “Policy”, “ReDesign”, “ReUse”, “ReCycle” and “Capacity Building”.
 These task forces conduct research and analysis in their respective domains and seek to implement innovative projects.

 TF 1 – Policy: The aim of this task force is to assess and analyse current governmental approaches and regulations related to WEEE.
 Starting from this analysis, recommendations for future regulating activities shall be formulated.

 TF2 – ReDesign: This task force works on the design of EEE, focusing on the reduction of negative consequences of electrical and electronic appliances throughout their entire life cycle.
 The task force especially takes heed of the situation in developing countries.

 TF3 – ReUse: The focus of this task force lies in the development of sustainable, transmissible principles and standards for the reuse of EEE.

 TF4 – ReCycle: The objective of this task force is to improve infrastructures, systems and technologies to realize a sustainable recycling on a global level.

 TF5 – Capacity Building: The aim of this task force is to draw attention to the problems connected to WEEE.
 This aim shall be achieved by making the results of the research of the task forces and other stakeholders publicly available.
 In doing so, the task force relies on personal networks, the internet, collaborative working tools etc.